Okay, let’s hear it one more time.

-But no matter what – I got your back.
-And if you don’t know where or even how to implement sustainability in your everyday life -> here are 10 sustainable fashion tips to get you started!
+But no matter what I got your back.
+If you don’t know where or even how to implement sustainability in your everyday life, here are 10 sustainable fashion tips to get you started!

 1. Shop vintage clothes and second-hand items

-One of the things I love the most about vintage shopping is that you never know what rare and unique items you are going to find next.
-It is like going treasure hunting and sometimes you are very lucky and sometimes you are not.
+One of the things I love the most about vintage shopping is that you never know what rare and unique items you are going to find.
+It is like going treasure hunting – sometimes you are very lucky and sometimes you are not.

-But, I personally think that a piece of clothes with a history and a uniqueness to it is much cooler!
-And of course, shopping vintage is the easiest sustainable fashion advice to follow ever!
+But, I personally think that a piece of clothes with a story and a uniqueness to it is much cooler than buying mass-produced items.

 2. Choose sustainable fashion materials